JeniT/jenitennison.com/_posts/2021-01-31-january-2021-month-notes.md

 title: January 2021 Month Notes
 ---

 This is a month note, which is like a weeknote but for a month.
 You probably guessed that.
 My comms colleagues would question me: who is the audience for this? what's the call to action?
 My response is: I don't know and there isn't one.
 I wrote it because I thought it would be good to reflect on the month, and not bad to have a record of it beyond scribbles in my bullet journal.
-I honestly debated whether to publish it, because it gets quite personal near the end, but I think that's the point of week/month notes: showing others a bit of the person behind the curtain.
+I honestly debated whether to publish it, because it gets quite personal near the end, but I think that's the point of week/month notes: showing others a bit of the person behind the screen.
 I make no promises about writing or publishing another.
 Read if you like; take what you wish from it.

 ## Work
 ### ODI